typelevel/cats-effect/docs/tutorial.md

 Heed how `run` verifies the `args` list passed.
 If there are fewer than two arguments, an error is raised.
-As `IO` implements `MonadError` we can at any moment call to `IO.raiseError` to interrupt a sequence of `IO` operations.
-The log message is printed by means of handy `IO.println` method.
+As `IO` implements `MonadError` we can at any moment call to `IO.raiseWhen` or `IO.raiseError` to interrupt a sequence of `IO` operations.
+The log message is printed by means of the handy `IO.println` method.

 #### Copy program code
 You can check the [final version of our copy program